TusharRakheja/DataVisualization/README.md

 # AirCrashAnalysis
 Programming Assignment for Data Visualization by UIUC on Coursera.

-* MiningData.java accesses an online database and obtains the needed data (actually more than needed as of this commit).
+* MiningData.java accesses an online database and obtains the needed data.
 Exports a .csv file.

 * The file is then supposed to be cleaned up in Excel.